lazariv/hpc-compendium/doc.zih.tu-dresden.de/CONTRIBUTE.md

 ## Checks

-We have several checks on the markdown sources to ensure a for a consistent and high quality of the documentation.
+We have several checks on the markdown sources to ensure for a consistent and high quality of the documentation.
 These checks are run within the CI/CD pipeline and changes are only deployed to the HPC compendium, if the checks are passed.
 Thus, we **highly recommend** running the checks before committing and posing a merge request.